 I live with my 2 dachshunds and my husband in a small town near the university, surrounded by farms and sugarcane fields.

 My hobbies are eating and hula; I get to dance once a week with some amazing local ladies with a lot of aloha spirit here in Okinawa and they have become a part of my ohana.
-I teach eikaiwa 英会話 (English conversation) once a week at the Shuri Community Center to some lovely ladies and one gentleman.
+I teach eikaiwa 英会話 (English conversation) once a week at the Shuri Community Center to some lovely older ladies and gentlemen.
 I go to the beach and ocean as much as I can, whether it is snorkeling, swimming, diving, or just relaxing.
 I try to venture out to all corners of these islands, to try food and learn about local culture.
+I have recently started tea ceremony lessons, and practice wearing kimono.

 I love traveling and have been to many places within Japan, and a few other parts of Asia.
 Unfortunately I have only been to Europe twice (Scotland, Italy & Germany), but one day perhaps I will remedy that when I have time and money.